percona/percona-xtradb-cluster/doc/source/howtos/virt_sandbox.rst

 (for example, VirtualBox) with any Linux distribution.

-This manual requires three virtual machines for |PXC| nodes, and one for HAProxy client, which redirects requests to the nodes.
+This manual requires three virtual machines for |PXC| nodes, and one for the ProxySQL, which redirects requests to the nodes.
-Running HAProxy on an application server, instead of having it as a dedicated entity, removes the unnecessary extra network roundtrip, because the load balancing layer in |PXC| scales well
+Running ProxySQL on an application server, instead of having it as a dedicated entity, removes the unnecessary extra network roundtrip, because the load balancing layer in |PXC| scales well